catlee/aosa-volume2/raw/mailman/mailman.rst

   things like finding a ``Re:`` prefix in a ``Subject:`` header will be text operations, not byte operations.
 Mailman's principle is to convert all text to unicode as early as possible, deal with the text as unicode internally, and only convert it back to bytes on the way out.
-It's critical to be clear in your mind right from the start when you're dealing with bytes and when you're dealing with text (unicode), since it's very difficult to retrofit this fundamental model shift later.
+It's critical to be crystal clear from the start when you're dealing with bytes and when you're dealing with text (unicode), since it's very difficult to retrofit this fundamental model shift later.

 * Internationalize your application from the start.
 Do you want your application to only be used by the minority of the world that speaks English?
 Think about how many fantastic users this ignores!
-It's not hard to set up internationalization, and Python provides lots of good tools for making this easy, many of which were pioneered in Mailman.
-I've even spun off some higher level libraries that provide a very nice API for internationalization.
+It's not hard to set up internationalization, and there are lots of good tools for making this easy, many of which were pioneered in Mailman.
 Don't worry about the translations to start with, if your application is accessible to the world's wealth of languages, you will have volunteer translators knocking down your door to help.

 GNU Mailman is a vibrant project with a healthy user base, and lots of opportunities for contributions.
 Here are some resources you can use if